groupoid/anders/intro/CANONICITY.md

   to their normal form, especially if the path spaces themselves are complicated or not trivially reducible.

-#### Reformulating Canonicity for Natural Numbers

-To reformulate canonicity for natural numbers built using this approach, consider the following:

-1) Explicit normal forms: Instead of using higher inductive types and path spaces directly in the constructors of `ℕ`, you could attempt to define explicit normal forms for each level of recursion.
-For example, if `ℕ` is constructed inductively, the recursion should be designed to ensure that each term reduces to a canonical form (either 0 or succ n).

-2) Defining a simplification rule: You could introduce simplification rules for the terms involving `PathP` and `ind₂`.
-For example, if the term involves a path between two elements of the same type, it could simplify based on the structure of that path.

-3) Weakening of transport functions: The use of transport functions (`𝟎⟶ℕ` and `𝟏⟶ℕ`) could be streamlined or simplified, possibly by ensuring that the terms they produce are more straightforward, avoiding the creation of complex path-dependent terms.

-4) Avoiding path dependencies in constructors: If path dependencies are introduced in terms like `ℕ-ctor` x, ensuring they do not lead to terms that require higher reductions may help maintain syntactic canonicity.
-This might involve constructing the natural number terms without relying on path-dependent constructs, focusing on simpler inductive rules.

 ## Epilog

 In summary, the failure of syntactic canonicity in the given example arises